University of Charleston: Athletics

 UC's athletic teams, known as the Golden Eagles, mostly compete in the Mountain East Conference (MEC) in NCAA Division II.
 In June 2012, UC was one of nine members of the West Virginia Intercollegiate Athletic Conference (WVIAC) that announced their plans to leave to form a new Division II conference.
 Two months later, the new conference was unveiled as the MEC, with UC as one of 12 charter members.
 The men's volleyball team, which was elevated from a club team to full varsity status for the 2015 season (2014–15 school year), plays at the National Collegiate (Division I/II) level; after playing in 2015 as an independent, it joined the Eastern Intercollegiate Volleyball Association.
-University of Charleston achieved its first division II national championship in men's soccer in 2017 defeating Lynn University in the finals.
+The University of Charleston achieved its first Division II national championship in men's soccer in 2017, defeating Lynn University in the finals, and won the national championship again in 2019, defeating Cal State LA 3–1 in the final.

 In 2005, UC entered into a partnership with the local school board to refurbish the school board–owned Laidley Field, which was renamed University of Charleston Stadium.
 The campus also boasts new or renovated softball, football, baseball, and soccer fields, and competes in 18 Division II sports.